Trust Central Team

 A committed member of the school community, both of Helen’s children attended Trust schools—Blacko Primary and Park High School—and she served as a Governor at Blacko for over 12 years.

-Peter Haworth – Network Manager: South Craven School
+Peter Howarth – Network Manager: South Craven School

 Peter started at South Craven 19 years ago whilst completing his final year studying for a BSc in Computer Science at Bradford University.
 Prior to this he spent 12 months on placement at Castle Hall School with a fellow computing student, discovering on day 1 that the IT Manager was leaving that week, and they were the new IT Team!
 Peter recognises that, with hindsight, being thrown in the deep end was the best start to his career and enabled him to progress to Network Manager 4 years later.
 Peter loves working alongside colleagues in other teams to ensure they have the right ICT tools for the job, streamlining processes to ultimately save everyone time and effort.
 He is currently finalising a 3-year network project to enable South Craven to achieve Cyber Essentials accreditation and looks forward to working with ICT colleagues to align and integrate solutions together across the Trust.